Mike7154/Gmail2Notion/README.md

 # Python Script for Email Processing and Task/Note Creation in Notion

 This Python script provides a way to automate task and note creation in Notion based on incoming emails in a Gmail account.
 It supports Gmail's labels for categorization and can optionally use OpenAI's GPT-3 or GPT-4 for processing email content.
+Readme.md generated using GPT-4

 ## Dependencies